 Golfers Elbow or ‘medial epicondylitis.
-Similar to Tennis elbow but involves the inner aspect of the elbow.
+Similar to Tennis elbow but involves the inner aspect of the arm, requiring an ultrasound and subsequent treatment for the golfers elbow.

 Usually caused by repetitive strain and overuse, occasionally due to an acute injury.
 Usually patients present with pain at the front (anterior) aspect of the elbow.
 Lifting generally exacerbates the symptoms.